Sharath-Devanand/AirCanada-Campaign-Evaluation/README.md

 ## Data Description

-The dataset consists of two tables - Customer and Flight, with the following attributes:
+The dataset (sourced from Maven Analytics) consists of two tables - Customer and Flight, with the following attributes:

 1. Customer: The Customer table is divided into two sections -